-This module takes place in both Cape Town and Johannesburg.
+This program takes place in both Cape Town and Johannesburg.
 Although apartheid engulfed the entire country, for groups wanting to engage the topic, Cape Town and Johannesburg offer unique historical sites and places of significance from the apartheid struggle; including Soweto Township, Mandela House, Hector Petersen Memorial, Freedom Square, Constitution Hill, Apartheid Museum, Robben Island and the District 6 Museum.
 Both Cape Town and Johannesburg are centers of culture and commerce in South Africa and act as hubs for understanding present-day South African culture and economic realities.

 Customize Your Program